Biodiversity changes over space, and time

 In this project, we look into when and how frequently extant tropical rainforest (TRF) plant lineages have colonised the biome.
 We aim at identifying temporal changes of rates of TRF immigration and emigration and connect them to environmental changes over millions of years.
 First results hint at immigration rates having only contributed little to TRF diversity.

-This is still work in progress and on the “to-publish”-pile.
+This ongoing work in progress and on the “to-publish”-pile.

 Global phylogenetic diversity hotspots